A big personal headspace thought

 Some may perceive my intrinsic and internal thoughts and say its just the popular shouts of normalizing growth mindset and meditation that has my current attention.
 Association and causation are not the same thing even if it all appears to be exploding at a similar time.
 I am merely coming to a deeper ideology and sense of self for me and aligning it to my faith-based findings, what I like and find in stoicism and associated philosophies and other wisdoms learn during the activities and experiences of life.

 One of the things I always found interesting in my studies (secular and other) was the concept of transference.
 I made a connection in my early years about this principle without knowing or having a label or a specific definition.
 I just observed and came to know that I could apply generally principles from a discipline and apply them in practice to others.
 The main thing I often saw that was distinguishable in the singular discipline approach was execution had strict guidelines and guard rails.
 I remember being taught by one influential soccer coach that you must first learn to play to have fun – which sometimes leads to having fun, or you can learn to win, but sometimes have fun.
 That stuck with me since I was about 13 or so years old.
 That coach has passed on but I have been honored to maintain a loose friendship with his son through the years.
-Although we are not necessarily always connected, I am grateful to have known and be taught by my friends father.
+Although we are not necessarily always connected, I am grateful to have known and be taught by my friend’s father.

-I guess I just always thought that others knew that we didn’t learn Algebra and Geometry specifically to memorize computational theorems and equations.
-Rather, it is a method to learn complex problems and how to solve them.
-Sometimes there are absolute paths to take to solve and other times you have to solve them by adapting principles learned in other arenas.
-Example, I can learn to maintain a check book, but that approach would add little if nothing about the complexity of trying to run across the round point encircling the Arc de Triomphe in Paris as a 19/20 year old missionary (true story).
-Avoiding cars doing something foolishly exhilarating like that, mind you I did it at least 2 times on 2 different occasions, is nothing like keeping a check book balanced.
+Example, I can learn to maintain a checkbook, but that approach would add little if nothing about the complexity of trying to run across the round point encircling the Arc de Triomphe in Paris as a 19/20 year old missionary (true story).
+Avoiding cars doing something foolishly exhilarating like that, mind you I did it at least 2 times on 2 different occasions, is nothing like keeping a checkbook balanced.
 However, they are both complex problems that require applications of lessons learned from problem solving.
 Voila – the concept of transference.
-I guess many of the clinical definitions of transference apply to feelings, while I placed my interpretation into physical and behavioral expressions.
-A great arena for me to learn these concepts is in my triathlon hobby.
-This is where I often learn, practice and express or experiment before applying to other vectors of life.

 The challenge I tend to observe first in self and others.
 Stress is stress is stress.
 A heavy load is similar.
 It’s not always that I am too stubborn to ask, but by the time I realize I need help, my nose is under water and I can barely breathe, let alone talk.
 So, yes, please check on us because, following a swim analogy, drowning is too often silent, eerily silent.

-Me- Shane
+Shane Livingston

 One of the fun things about triathlon is the maxims of how easy it seems and how incredibly difficult it is.
 I mean I easily sign up for an event throwing my money at the event.
 At first, as I was beating my chest to tell everyone in arrogance that I am now a triathlete.
 Everyone had to know, and I apologize to those who felt I was increasingly overbearing, because I was.
 I was letting something I treasured as a virtue become a vice to others.
 The overall perception was sure filled with my unintended and unbridled “douchebaggerie”.
 I painstakingly learned just who cared about this.
 That’s right, the lonely island or ‘just me’.
 I am grateful for this failure.
 I learned so much.
 The first real lesson I learned is placing trust in failure as part of the process to finding success.
 While this was mainly focused first in my hobby, I was able to gradually apply this in other vectors of life with a lot of value quickly.
 Especially at work as some of my most challenging engagements, to that point in time, were occurring as I was going through this ‘manifestation’ of I am a triathlete – now hear me roar.

 What I truly learned is this: I get to play triathlon.
 And it is hard!
 And sometimes I am good, but more than often I just love being what I can bring to it on any given day.
-I am not an elite, nor depend on being top tier.
+I am not an elite, nor do I depend on being top tier.
 I can truly focus on the enrichment of the process and the journey.
 If I were to write a self help book, it would be one page – sign up for a triathlon, enjoy the process and the journey – then keep your own journal and reflect often.
 The end!
 Publish!

 Execution often leads to sums of small differences, catastrophe